 - After project is created, you'll be redirected to project Dashboard page

-- Select "Enable API"
+- Select "Enable APIs and services"

 - Select "Drive API" and click "Enable"

 You'll see a warning "To use this API, you may need credentials.
 Click "Create credentials" to get started" > select "Create Credentials"

 - Select "Service account"

 - Enter a name for the service account